PrismarineJS/flying-squid/docs/README.md

 ### Docker

-Docker allows a higer level of isolation, compatibily and consistency.
+Docker allows for a higher level of isolation, compatibility and consistency.
 You can learn how to install Docker [here](https://www.docker.com/get-started).

 Quick start a simple server to test out flying-squid: